eti-p-doray/log6308/README.md

 - Word vectors on titles in `netflix_3.0_word2vec.py`
 - Word vectors and latent factorization hybrid in `netflix_3.1_word2vec`

+## Documentation

+See presentation-log6308.pdf for presentation slides (french) and rapport-log6308.pdf for accompanying comments.

 ## Installation

 As we didn't make a build configuration, you will need to manually install the requirements and download the data in order to be able to run the project.